-Investing in core resources and developing a Centre of Excellence were critical elements that helped us scale across a global company and ensure we maximise the value we are getting out of DocuSign.
+Investing in core resources and developing a Centre of Excellence were critical elements.
+They helped us scale across a global company and ensure we maximise the value we are getting out of DocuSign.

 Some advice for those who are just getting started:

-- Identify an internal champion – who will care about the success of the programme.
+- Identify an internal champion – someone who will care about the success of the programme.

 - Pick a key metric for success – preferably tied to a business metric.

-- Create a centralised governance team – who can act as the in-house expert, track program success, and help groups across the company be successful.
+- Create a centralised governance team – those who can act as the in-house experts, track eSignature adoption, and help groups across the company be successful.